 gallery | galeri

-We have 6 exhibitions each year by invited photographers, with the occasional book related exhibition, originated and curated by us.
-The space is provided free, we take on the cost of the mounting and framing of the exhibitions and we take an agreed percentage of the gallery sales.
+The bookshop is a place where invited photographers can have an early solo exhibition or have their first photograph shown publicly by taking part in our annual Open Submission.
+Whereas, Ffotogaleri y gofeb is designed to bring established photographers to a new audience here in mid Wales.
+All shows are curated by us in close collaboration with exhibitors.
+We take on the cost of the mounting and framing of the exhibitions and we take an agreed percentage of the gallery sales.
 We record each of the shows for our own archive, so take a look below to get an idea of past exhibitions and what we can provide.

 A CLEARLY MARKED PATH - an exhibition of original photographs by a few of the many photographers, including major names from British landscape photography, touched by Fay Godwin's special approach to the land she documented.